-- Command: The full path to the program executable. - Working Folder: Folder into which an application needs to be launched, i.e. the current working directory.
-This can remain empty. - Servers: Server labels identify on which application servers this application is available.
+- Command: The full path to the program executable. - · Working Folder: Folder into which an application needs to be launched, i.e. the current working directory.
+This can remain empty. - Context Policy Labels: Restrict this application to only be accessible within the provided security context.
+The context can be configured using the mfa, network or country (2 char ISO 3166-1 alpha code) context policies labels.
+For network and country, you can define multiple options by using comma separated values.
+When adding multiple policies, they must all be valid to be able to access the application.
+See the Label Management page for more information and examples. - Server Labels: Server labels identify on which application servers this application is available.
 When a users launches this application, these labels will be used to define a list of applicable servers to connect to. - File Types: Associate zero, one or multiple file types with this application for viewing or editing.